 Not all tumors have the same targets.
 To find the most effective treatment, your doctor may run tests to identify the genes, proteins, and other factors in your tumor.
 This helps doctors better match each patient with the most effective treatment whenever possible.
 In addition, research studies continue to find out more about specific molecular targets and new treatments directed at them.
 Learn more about the basics of targeted treatments.

 Targeted therapy for bladder cancer includes erdafitinib (Balversa).
-Erdafitinib is a drug given by mouth (orally) that is approved to treat people with locally advanced or metastatic urothelial carcinoma with FGFR3 or FGFR2 genetic mutations after receiving platinum chemotherapy.
+Erdafitinib is a drug given by mouth (orally) that is approved to treat people with locally advanced or metastatic urothelial carcinoma with FGFR3 or FGFR2 genetic mutations that has continued to grow or spread during or after platinum chemotherapy.
 There is a specific FDA-approved companion test to find out who may benefit most from treatment with erdafitinib.